cgiacomini/vagrant--kubernetes/examples/024-Kustomize/01-Example/README.md

 # Kustomize

 ***REF***:  [https://devopssec.fr/article/deploiements-k8s-avec-kustomize]

+**In this simple example we use kustomize to simply add labesl and selector properties to the base resouces YAML files: deployment.yaml and service.yaml.**

 **Kustomize** is a Kubernetes configuration transformation tool that enables you to customize untemplated YAML files, leaving the original files untouched.
 Kustomize can also generate resources such as ConfigMaps and Secrets from other representations.